borelcantelli/borelcantelli.github.io/ml/assorted-topics/snefy.md

 ![snefy](snefy.png)

 The normalizing constant was estimated to be 1.9493.
 This is fairly accurate, as seen on the plot.
 The 2 layer network model will integrate to 1, but the reason the normalizing constant is different is an artefact of loss minimization when training the model to fit y onto x.

+## Statistical Extensions

+With a new class of distributions, a few things can be discussed about its statistical properties.
+These proofs are detailed in the paper, but some very high level proof outlines are provided.
+Maybe they will be discussed here one day.

+### Maximum Likelihood Estimation

+With a model being parameterized by a finite dimensional parameter space, maximum likelihood can be used to fit the parameters.
+Under the usual maximum likelihood assumptions, assume the data is sampled from a SNEFY class.
+Then we can minimize the negative log likelihood.

+### Marginals and Conditionals

+Let $Z = (X_1, X_2)$ be a joint SNEFY distribution.
+So $P(dz) \propto tr(V\sigma(W_1t_1(x_1) + B_1 + W_2t_2(x_2) + B_2) d\mu(z)$.
+Futhermore let the base measure $\mu(z) = \mu(x_1)\mu(x_2)$, Then the marginals $X_1$ and $X_2$ are also SNEFY.
+This can be proven by integrating out the respective marginal, and leveraging the property of traces and integrals, and independent base measures.
+Likewise, it is straight forward to show that the joint distribution also yields SNEFY classed conditional distirbutions.

+### Sufficient Statistics

+We can easily factor the SNEFY density into a function that depends on $X$ via $T(X)$, the transformation, and another portion that does not depend on the parameters $W, B, V$.
+Thus by the Fisher-Neyman Factorization Theorem, $T(X)$ is a sufficient statistic.
+While this result is not fascinating in itself, it allows for better understanding of statistic inference on data distributions that can be parameterized by SNEFY class distributions.